 Likewise, the students at American Prep bear much responsibility with regard to exerting effort and completing assigned work so that they can benefit fully from the excellent academic programs of American Prep.
 Most students who attend American Prep are well prepared and bring their own enthusiasm and love of learning to school with them each day.
-We are confident that working together, all students can achieve academic success at American Prep.
-(See Appendix B: Student Compact.)
+We are confident that working together, all students can achieve academic success at American Prep (see Student Compact).